-Table 6.
+Table 7.
 Display options

 Option Description Display Brightness Allows you to set the screen brightness when running on battery and AC power.
 The options are: Brightness on battery power - By default, set to 50.
 Brightness on AC power - By default, set to 100.
 EcoPower EcoPower increases the battery life by reducing the display brightness when appropriate.
 By default Enable EcoPower is enabled.
 Full Screen Logo Displays full screen logo when the image matches screen resolution.
+By default, all the option is disabled.